wencywww/Ext.ux.button.DateRangePicker/Readme.md

   * **2015-11-12**, added 'requires' config for including Ext.picker.Date & Ext.form.field.Time if needed
   * **2015-11-12**, added support for binding two datefield components to the picker and automatically set their values upon picker change
+  * **2015-11-12**, added diffPreciseUnits config option for customizing captions used to build the diffAsText property of the periodDetailsPrecise object part of the responce